Things to Avoid While Purchasing a Home

 Don't get a new job.
-Consistency in your career history is a positive thing to lending institutions.
-Getting a new job may not affect your ability to qualify for a loan - particularly if you are going to be making more money.
+Lenders feel comfortable seeing a consistent career history on your application forms.
+Finding a new job (particularly one with a bigger salary) may not jeopardize your ability to qualify for your mortgage loan.
 However, if you switch careers before you qualify, your loan process could fail or be bogged down.

 Don't give your FSBO (for sale by owner) seller earnest money, cash in hand.
-Until the sale is complete, the good faith deposit actually belongs to you.
-The earnest money is to be applied to your expenses upon closing; the FSBO seller might not know this.
-An attorney or other type of neutral party can hold your funds, or you may put them temporarily into a trust account until closing.
-Should your home purchase fail, the contract with the seller should document to whom your earnest money should go.
+Your good faith deposit does not belong to the seller: it remains yours until the sale closes.
+Some FSBO sellers may not realize that this earnest money is to be used for your expenses at closing.
+Find an attorney or other neutral party who can hold the funds or put them in a trust account until you close.
+Should your sale fall through, your purchase agreement should dictate where this good faith deposit should go.